-Breakfast is the most important meal of the day, but since we are all so tired, it is not unusual for us to miss it.
+Breakfast is the most important meal of the day, but since we are all so tired and even busy, it is not unusual for us to miss it.
 But that’s okay, we can always have a late breakfast, or brunch.
 Brunch itself is a mash up between two words, breakfast and lunch.
-This meal is the meal you take when it is too late to have breakfast, but is too soon to have lunch.
-The dishes served in this period are also somewhere in the middle of the two.
+It is the meal you take when it is too late to have breakfast, but is too soon to have lunch.
+The dishes served in this period are also somewhere in the middle of the two, and certainly delicious.

 There are so many options when it comes to brunch, which is why we are determined to make it easier for you by recommending these brunch places we know and love!

 (Image courtesy from Sevva)